zkat/okimdone/README.md

 Literally tells you when a command is done running.

-Only works on OSX right now.
+Doesn't work on Windows right now.
 Turn up your volume.

 ## Usage